 Most divorces follow substantially the same steps.
 The complexity of these steps, however, can vary greatly, depending on the dispositions of the parties involved.
 Uncontested divorces between amicable parties are usually simpler and require less court intervention.
 Conversely, divorces that are more contentious may require a greater degree of court supervision, and may consequently take longer to complete.

 In either case, a party seeking a divorce or one who has received divorce papers should consult a Virginia Beach divorce attorney.
-The divorce lawyer at Joseph W. Hood, Jr. & Associates (retired)/Messman Law, PLC represents clients in both contested and uncontested divorces.
-Your Virginia Beach divorce lawyer works to resolve your divorce as painlessly as possible.
+The divorce lawyers at Hood Law represent clients in both contested and uncontested divorces.
+Your Virginia Beach divorce lawyers will work to resolve your divorce as painlessly as possible.

 Negotiation and mediation are important tools that divorce attorneys in Virginia Beach use to simplify the divorce process.
 By settling issues such as property distribution, custody and visitation, and support among themselves, parties to a divorce can remove the need for court supervision.
 These negotiations can take place before or after the parties file a divorce petition.
 The court may incorporate any such agreement into the divorce decree, making it enforceable by the court.